redorav/crstl/README.md

 - Containers that don't do heap allocations (**fixed_**)
 - Containers that only use the stack (**stack_**)
 - Simple C++ code as clear and unobfuscated as possible
-- Will add functionality from newer standards, in a C++11 compatible way.
-Detect availability of new language features and use
+- Will add functionality from newer standards, compatible with C++11
+- New language features used where available

 ## Additional Design Goals